Pacific State (song)

 "Pacific" is a single by the English electronic music group 808 State, released in November 1989 by ZTT Records.
 It exists in various mix versions known by different titles, such as "Pacific State" (as included on the Quadrastate mini-album that year) and "Pacific 202" (as included on the album 90).
 The song charted for 11 weeks in the United Kingdom, peaking at number ten on the UK Singles Chart.
-In July 2022, Rolling Stone ranked "Pacific State" number 107 in their list of the "200 Greatest Dance Songs of All Time".
+In 2022, Rolling Stone ranked "Pacific State" among the "200 Greatest Dance Songs of All Time".

 Background and release

 Gerald Simpson began working on the track before leaving 808 State in 1989, after which it was released and entered the charts.
 However, according to Simpson, they had finished and released the track without his permission.
 Although Simpson was credited on its first release on the album Quadrastate both as a writer and co-producer, the dispute escalated as Simpson claimed to have written the entire track.

 According to 808 State leader Graham Massey, "Pacific" was "the last track at The Haçienda for the six months before it even got out.
 Then Gary Davies heard it in Ibiza and started playing it on daytime Radio 1.
 A few features made it stand out: the birdsong and the saxophone.
 I played the sax part – which is good because I didn't really play saxophone at the time.
 It's a moot point whether I can play that part properly now."